debasis8240/EDA-YouTube-Usage-Data-Set-Python-/README.md

-# EDA-YouTube-Usage-Data-Set-Python-

 # 📊 EDA-YouTube-Usage-Data-Set-(Python)

 ## 📌 Project Overview
-This project focuses on performing **Exploratory Data Analysis (EDA)** on YouTube data to uncover meaningful insights about trending videos, audience engagement, and content performance.
+This project focuses on performing **Exploratory Data Analysis (EDA)** on YouTube data to uncover meaningful insights about sentiment of users through comments, emoji Usage analysis, and category ruling youtube overtime, viral video trends, relation between view & like, channel like longest no of views.

 The analysis includes data cleaning, preprocessing, visualization, and extracting insights using Python libraries like Numpy, pandas, Matplotlib.